-You’ll find from the Menu: a summary of the work of CJP Lee (Professor Jason Lee) writer/academic under About; a Blog, focusing on elements of writing; links under Writing to publications; an overview of Research; also Events, and a Contact section.
-Have a butcher’s and sign up to find out about future events, publications, conferences, readings and launches, plus blog entries.
+Thanks for dropping by.
+You’ll find from the Menu: a summary of the work of CJP Lee (Professor Jason Lee) writer/academic under About; a Blog, on elements of writing; links under Writing to publications; an overview of Research; also Events, and a Contact section.
+Sign up to find out about future events, publications, conferences, readings and launches, plus blog entries.
 Do get in touch and enjoy.

 A novelist is someone who confuses his own life with that of his characters.

-In 2016 Palgrave are also publishing my book Sex Robots – the future of sex.
+In 2016 Palgrave are publishing my book Sex Robots – the future of desire.